unkyulee/dr.love/README.md

    - **Machine Screws and Nuts**: M2.5 screws and nuts for securing components.
    - **3d prints or Enclosure**: STL for 3d printed parts are in this repository

-These components are essential for building your Dr. Love device.
-You can find most of these items online or at your local electronics store.
-Happy building!

 ## Step 2.
 Solder Nickel Plates with Wires